Yamagi/radeonfan/README.md

   *Power Color Radeon RX 580 Red Dragon V2 Active*.

 Okay, were do I get the tuples for my card?
 * They can be read from the cards ROM (also known as the BIOS).
-Ask Google for details.
+A good starting point is the *Techpowerup Video BIOS Collection*, but not all BIOS dumps have the tuples: https://www.techpowerup.com/vgabios/
+  https://github.com/amezin/powerplay-table-editor is able to read the fan tables for at least several GCN generations.